Mbaruku2003/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 	2-rectangle.js
 programming has shorter was of doing something for example instead of saying <= it is similar we canjust use > symbol if dealing with statements being falsified self is not present n javascript as a keyword
+	3-rectangle.js
+"this" is a keyword used to take the value in instantation field names can be inherited in other methods for loops can take initialisation with the first term let followed by a word after that a condition is set followed by a restriction